 Students should use Chrome, Firefox, or Safari as browser access for our Learning Management System Canvas when using a desktop or laptop.
 We have found that Microsoft Edge and Internet Explorer are not as reliable and may cause your student problems.
+Safari, at times, may not work for certain functions, and your student will have to use another browser to complete a task; for example, recording a video within Canvas.
 Additionally, some students do not like the small screens and limited capabilities of both iPads and Chromebooks although both Canvas and Zoom are functional in our environments.
 If a student is using an iPad, it may be necessary to use the Canvas app and not access Canvas through a browser.
 (Things are generally more complicated with Apple products.)

 Students need to purchase a headset/microphone combo so that they can participate in class discussion.
 These can be purchased for around $15.